RobotecAI/rai/src/examples/turtlebot4/README.md

    with the RAI HMI Agent.
 On the right you will see status of missions that were send to the RAI Node and are executed on your robot.

+   - `HMI Agent` is responsible for human-robot interaction.
+   - `RAI Node` is responsible for executing tasks on the robot.

-   For example you can try:
+   For example you can try such prompt:

-   - Is it able to bring you something from the kitchen? (testing robot's identity)
+   - Are you able to bring you something from the kitchen? (testing robot's identity)
-   - What are its ros2 interfaces (discovery of ros2 interfaces)
+   - What are your ros2 interfaces? (discovery of ros2 interfaces)
    - tell me what you see (interpretation of camera image)
-   - Drive towards the table (when table is not visible, robot rejects task that it cannot do)
+   - Drive towards the chair (when table is not visible, robot rejects task that it cannot do)
-   - Spin left by 90 degrees (interaction with the robot using ros2 interfaces) - table with the robotic are shoud be visible in the camera
+   - Spin yourself left by 45 degrees (interaction with the robot using ros2 interfaces) - table with the robotic are shoud be visible in the camera
    - Use robotic arm to pick up a box from the table (identity and intefaces doesn't allow it)
    - Drive towards the table (when table is visible, testing ability to interpret camera image and perform actions based on the knowledge)
    - Drive behind the table (likely will fail in current `rai` version due to limitations in spatial reasoning)